owenthereal/blog/posts/git/_posts/2011-03-23-git-up-perforce-with-git-p4.markdown

 	![under the hook of git-p4](http://idisk.me.com/jingweno/Public/Pictures/Skitch/Terminal_%E2%80%94_%E2%8C%981-20110323-171241.jpg)
 </div>

-You may be amazed once again by how flexible the design of Git is which makes all this possible!
+You may be amazed once again by how flexible the design of Git is which makes it possible to bridge to multiple VCS!

 #### Summary